JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2025
+Raza, S., Schomaker, J., Quent, J. A., Anderson, M. C., & Henson, R. N. (2025).
+Proactive and retroactive effects of novelty and rest on memory. *Quarterly Journal of Experimental Psychology*.
+[DOI](https://doi.org/10.1177/17470218251346156)

 Ilksoy, Y. A., van Moorselaar, D., Los, S. A., & Theeuwes, J. (2025).
-Object-centered spatial learning in dynamic contexts: History-driven distractor suppression and target enhancement. _Journal of Experimental Psychology: Human Perception and Performance_.
+Object-centered spatial learning in dynamic contexts: History-driven distractor suppression and target enhancement. *Journal of Experimental Psychology: Human Perception and Performance*.
 [DOI](https://doi.org/10.1037/xhp0001353)

 Bonny, J. W., & Russell, M. D. (2025).
 The Role of Suppression Performance Information in Judging When to Use a Fire Extinguisher. *Safety*.
 [DOI](https://doi.org/10.3390/safety11020058)